ansible/awx/docs/docsite/rst/userguide/credential_plugins.rst

 - **Kubernetes role** specify the role name when using Kubernetes authentication
 - **Path to Auth**: specify a path if other than the default path of ``/approle``
 - **API Version** (required): select v1 for static lookups and v2 for versioned lookups
+- **Username and Password**: specify the username and password for the user account

 For more detail about the Approle auth method and its fields, refer to the `Vault documentation for Approle Auth Method <https://www.vaultproject.io/docs/auth/approle>`_.

+For more detail about the Userpass auth method and its fields, refer to the `Vault documentation for LDAP auth method <https://www.vaultproject.io/docs/auth/userpass>`_.

 For more detail about the Kubernetes auth method and its fields, refer to the `Vault documentation for Kubernetes auth method <https://developer.hashicorp.com/vault/docs/auth/kubernetes>` _.